Learn about the Medicaid 1115 Transformation Waiver Renewal.

 - is currently unemployed.

-Employment Services Program (ESP) — The program for employment assistance and work registration of Temporary Assistance for Needy Families and Supplemental Nutrition Assistance Program individuals.
+Employment Services Program (ESP) — The program for employment assistance and work registration of Temporary Assistance for Needy Families and Supplemental Nutrition Assistance Program recipients.
 ESP includes Choices and Employment and Training (E&T).

 Expedited Service — Special, faster processing of Supplemental Nutrition Assistance Program (SNAP) applicants who qualify for an emergency food allotment, for active duty military members and their dependents applying for medical coverage, and for pregnant women applicants who qualify for current or ongoing medical coverage.